Healthy Homes Assessment Te Hauke

 Insulation Te Hauke

-Underfloor and ceiling insulation is required to all rental homes since July 1, 2019.
-All landlords and property managers have to ensure the insulation meets current standard.
-In some instances, current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.
+Underfloor and ceiling insulation is required on all rental homes since July 1, 2019.
+All landlords and property managers have to make sure that the insulation is up to standards that are in line with the latest quality.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might need to be replaced or replaced.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation resists heat flow.
-The greater the R-value, the better the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation resists heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Te Hauke Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about the inside of the building but you must ensure there is somewhere for rain, surface as well as groundwater to move, and to prevent it from getting into the building.
-When it concerns damp and moisture it’s usually not apparent that it can become a big problem, causing damage to your investment and harming your tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the interior of the building but you must ensure there is somewhere for surface, rain as well as groundwater to move, and to prevent it from getting inside.
+When it is about damp and water, it is often the concerns you don’t notice that can become a big problem and end up causing the property to suffer and affecting the tenant’s well-being.

-Rental properties need to have efficient drainage to get rid of rainwater, storm water and ground water, which includes the proper outfall or runoff.
-Making sure the water has a place to go, and that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.
+Rental properties require to be equipped with effective drainage to remove the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a location to go, and also that it doesn’t sit beneath buildings is an essential part of making sure your property is dry.

-Alongside a drainage system to avoid water ingress, if the property has an enclosed space between floorboards and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+Alongside an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between the floor and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.

-The ground-moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture from the ground from entering the property.
-It also helps to prevent water damage to the floor insulation.
+The ground-moisture barrier generally made of polythene and is laid on top of the ground, to block any moisture in the ground from accumulating into the structure.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection